Gaspee affair

-The Gaspee Affair was a significant event in the lead-up to the American Revolution.
-HMS Gaspee was a British customs schooner that enforced the Navigation Acts in and around Newport, Rhode Island in 1772.
-It ran aground in shallow water while chasing the packet ship Hannah on June 9 near Gaspee Point in Warwick, Rhode Island.
-A group of men led by Abraham Whipple and John Brown I attacked, boarded, and torched the Gaspee.
+The Gaspee affair was a significant event in the lead-up to the American Revolution.
+HMS Gaspee was a Royal Navy revenue schooner that enforced the Navigation Acts around Newport, Rhode Island, in 1772.
+It ran aground in shallow water while chasing the packet boat Hannah on June 9 off Warwick, Rhode Island.
+A group of men led by Abraham Whipple and John Brown attacked, boarded, and burned the Gaspee to the waterline.

-The event increased tensions between the American colonists and British officials, following the Boston Massacre in 1770.
-British officials in Rhode Island wanted to increase their control over trade—legitimate trade as well as smuggling—in order to increase their revenue from the small colony.
-But Rhode Islanders increasingly protested the Stamp Act, the Townshend Acts, and other British impositions that had clashed with the colony's history of rum manufacturing, slave trading, and other maritime exploits.
+The event sharply increased tensions between American colonists and Crown officials, particularly given that it had followed the Boston Massacre in 1770.
+Crown officials in Rhode Island aimed to increase their control over the colony's legitimate trade and stamp out smuggling in order to increase their revenue from the colony.
+Concomitantly, Rhode Islanders increasingly protested the Stamp Act, the Townshend Acts and other British policies that had interfered with the colony's traditional businesses, which primarily rested on involvement in the triangular slave trade.

-This event and others in Narragansett Bay marked the first acts of violent uprising against the British crown's authority in America, preceding the Boston Tea Party by more than a year and moving the Thirteen Colonies as a whole toward the war for independence.
+Along with similar events in Narragansett Bay, the affair marked the first acts of violent uprising against Crown authority in British North America, preceding the Boston Tea Party by more than a year and moving the Thirteen Colonies as a whole toward the coming war for independence.

 Background

-The customs service had a history of strong resistance in the Thirteen Colonies in the eighteenth century.
+The British Customs service had a history of facing strong resistance in the Thirteen Colonies in the 18th century.
 Britain was at war during much of this period and was not in a strategic position to risk antagonizing its overseas colonies.
-Several successive ministries implemented new policies following Britain's victory in the Seven Years' War in an attempt to increase control within the colonies and to recoup the cost of the war from them.
-To that end, the Admiralty purchased six Marblehead sloops and schooners and gave them Anglicized French names based on their recent acquisitions in Canada, removing the French accents from St John, St Lawrence, Chaleur, Hope, Magdalen, and Gaspee.
+Several successive ministries implemented new policies following Britain's victory in the French and Indian War (the component of the Seven Years' War in North America) in an attempt to increase control within the colonies and to recoup some of the heavy cost of the war.
+The British Parliament argued that revenue was necessary to bolster military and naval defensive positions along the borders of their distant colonies and also to pay the debt which Britain had incurred in pursuing the war against France.

+One policy included deputizing the Royal Navy's officers to enforce customs laws in American ports.
+The Admiralty purchased six Marblehead sloops and schooners and gave them Anglicized French names based on their recent acquisitions in Canada, removing the French accents from St John, St Lawrence, Chaleur, Hope, Magdalen, and Gaspee.

-Parliament argued that the revenue was necessary in order to bolster military and naval defensive positions along the borders of their distant colonies—but also to pay the debt which Britain had incurred in pursuing the war against France.
-These changes included deputizing the Royal Navy's sea officers to enforce customs laws in American ports.
-The enforcements became increasingly intrusive and aggressive in Narragansett Bay; Rhode Islanders finally responded by attacking HMS St John in 1764, and they burned the customs ship HMS Liberty in 1768 on Goat Island in Newport harbor.
+The enforcements became increasingly intrusive and aggressive in Narragansett Bay.
+Rhode Islanders finally responded by attacking HMS St John in 1764, and they burned the ship HMS Liberty in 1768 on Goat Island in Newport harbor.